Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 What is audio analysis?

 Audio analysis is a process of transforming, exploring, and interpreting audio signals recorded by digital devices.
 Aiming at understanding sound data, it applies a range of technologies, including state-of-the-art deep learning algorithms.
 Audio analysis has already gained broad adoption in various industries, from entertainment to healthcare to manufacturing.
-Below we’ll give most popular use cases.
+Below we’ll give the most popular use cases.

 Speech recognition is about the ability of computers to distinguish spoken words with natural language processing techniques.
 It allows us to control PCs, smartphones, and other devices via voice commands and dictate texts to machines instead of manual entering.
 Siri by Apple, Alexa by Amazon, Google Assistant, and Cortana by Microsoft are popular examples of how deeply the technology has penetrated into our daily lives.

 Voice recognition is meant to identify people by the unique characteristics of their voices rather than to isolate separate words.
-The approach finds application in security systems for user authentication.
+The approach finds applications in security systems for user authentication.
 For instance, Nuance Gatekeeper biometric engine verifies employees and customers by their voices in the banking sector.

 Music recognition is a popular feature of such apps as Shazam that helps you identify unknown songs from a short sample.
 Another application of musical audio analysis is genre classification: Say, Spotify runs its proprietary algorithm to group tracks into categories (their database holds more than 5,000 genres)